ytmytm/c128-dcr-dual-sid/README.md

-# Dual SID for C128DCR
+# Dual SID for C128DCR and C128D

 This is a daughterboard that allows to have dual SID audio in a C128DCR.
 Although C128DCR has a huge case the space near SID and MMU is very awkward due to power supply.